 Maybe the Horse Will Talk by Elliot Perlman, rev by ANZ Litlovers.

 Immigrant City by David Bezmozgis, short stories.
 Giller Prize finalist.

 Mary Costello, The River Capture.
 Described glowingly but as “baffling” in the Guardian.

-The Yellow House by Sarah Bloom.
+The Yellow House by Sarah Broom.
 New Orleans, memoir.
 NYT review.

 The Dutch House by Ann Patchett.

 Mystery series set in Brittany by Jean-Luc Bannalec.
 Mary Susan rec.

 Mr. Loverman by Bernardine Evaristo.
 Has been on my TBR list for years.
 Now she is a co-winner of the Booker.
 In JMRL.

 Disappearing Earth by Julia Phillips.
 Rec by Liz.
 Jeff-Mad has it.

 Love Unknown: The Life and Worlds of Elizabeth Bishop by Thomas Travisano.
 Rec by his brother.
 Audiobook.